unionlabs/union/app2/CONVENTIONS.md

 - Don't create your own cards, intead, use the `components/ui/Card.svelte`
 - When creating a label, use `components/ui/Label.svelte`
+- When displaying an error somewhere, use `components/model/ErrorComponent.svelte`

 ## UI Components